aatihonora/downitall/README.md

 This is an educational CLI program to learn web scraping and Python.

-IT DOES NOT HOST ANYTHING.
+IT DOES NOT HOST ANYTHING & IS PURELY FOR EDUCATIONAL PURPOSES.

 # How to run it